Wellesley Investments & Pensions Ltd.

 - JP Morgan Asset Management

 - Zurich Life Assurance plc

-We are obliged to ensure the suitability for you of any products/services recommended or investment decisions made on your behalf.
+We are obliged to ensure the suitability for you of any products/services recommended by us.
 In order to do this, we will obtain information from you on your investment objectives, financial situation and investment experience in our Investor Profile document.
-We will rely on this information to ensure that any investment advice provided to you and/or decisions made in relation to your discretionary portfolio are suitable to your particular circumstances.
+We will rely on this information to ensure that any investment advice provided to you and in relation to your advisory portfolio are suitable to your particular circumstances.
 It is your responsibility to provide full and accurate information in your Investor Profile.
 If you fail to provide us with sufficient information in your Investor Profile, we may decline to provide you with our services.